portlandcodeschool/ruby-on-rails-2013Q3/week04/code_challenge03/code_challenge_03.md

 I need some data.
 In this iteration, would you do something for me?

-0. Get ahold of the Faker gem so we can generate a metric ton of data.
+0. Get ahold of the "faker" gem so we can generate a metric ton of data.
+(Get it?
+"Metric ton."
+You know, for generating metrics.)

-0. Use the faker gem to generate a CSV data file with a couple hundred or a couple thousand entries in it.
-Don't go crazy.
+0. Use the faker gem to generate a CSV data file with at least a thousand entries in it but don't go crazy.

-0. You can generate the file in a command line script, or for grins, you can create a custom URL and generate it in the web app itself.
+0. You can generate the file in a command line script or, for grins, you can create a custom URL and generate it in the web app itself.
 Something like

     http://localhost:4567/generate_dummy_data/

     I know this isn't valid rest syntax, being a verb and all, but it might in handy later.

 0. Benchmark the performance of the admin display page when it is displaying the entire data set.
 If possible, write a test that gathers this data automatically.
-However, if you could just use the Chrome developer tools to see how long it takes to load the page, that's fine with me.
+However, if you just use the Chrome developer tools to see how long it takes to load the page, that's will do.

 0. Benchmark the performance of the respondent detail page when it has to display the details of the 500th respondent.
 Again, if you can write an automated test for this, please do.